What is the Community Artist in the Parks program?

 Any resident of Grand or San Juan County (UT) or Montezuma County (CO).
 CNHA employees and SEUG interpretation staff members are ineligible.

 Why can't artists outside of those locations apply?

-The program's intent is to build connections between the Moab community and the nearby parks (and their visitors).
+The program's intent is to build connections between the local communities and their nearby parks (and visitors).
 Additionally, park housing is not available.

 How are artists selected?